-When extreme emergencies prevent a student from completing the withdrawal before the published deadline, the student must make the request for withdrawal from the university, in writing, to the dean of school or college.
-This request must include documentation of the circumstances that prevented the student from completing the process according to published deadlines.
-Such requests must be made by the end of the next regular semester after the semester for which the university withdrawal is requested.
+Students seeking to withdraw from the university after the published deadline and who do not meet the criteria for "Withdrawal for Extenuating Circumstances" must make the request, in writing, to the Provost and Vice Chancellor for Academic Affairs.
+This request must include documentation of unavoidable and unforeseen circumstances that prevented the student from meeting the published deadline.
+Such requests must be made no later than the end of the next regular semester after the semester for which the university withdrawal is requested.